Survival Guide

 Appears in Loops 3 onwards

-Starting in Loop 3 all IDPD will be replaced with Popo Freaks.
-These mutated enemies will share characteristics of both IDPD and normal enemies.
+Starting from 1-1 L3 onwards all IDPD will be permanently replaced with Popo Freaks.
 (L3 0-1 will still have normal/elite IDPD)

-Their attacks include doing 5 contact damage, shooting a large swathe of IDPD bullets that do 3 damage each, and upon death they have a chance of dropping blue grenades, that can do 8 damage each for a total of 16 damage.
+Popo Freaks deal 5 contact damage to the player and will shoot a large swathe of IDPD bullets that do 3 damage each.
+Upon death they have a chance of dropping the typical IDPD grenades, each doing 8 damage twice for up to 16 damage.

 Loop: L0 L1 L2 L3 L4 L5 L6 L7 L8 L9 L10 L11 L12 L13 L14 L15